ndigati/k8s-to-secretsmanager/README.md

 Takes a Kubernetes secret and imports it into AWS Secrets Manager for easy migration to [kubernetes-external-secrets](https://github.com/external-secrets/kubernetes-external-secrets)

+## Why?

+I mostly created this to play with client-go and the AWS v2 go sdk.
+It also makes it a little easier to migrate secrets from the built in kubernetes secrets to secretsmanager without having to write a long-ish bash pipeline or storing `-o yaml` files on my laptop.

 ## Usage

+### Prerequistes

+- A working kubeconfig for access to a kubernetes cluster
+- AWS credentials (either through a named profile or static keys)
+- A KMS key arn to encrypt the uploaded secrets with

+---

 ```console
 Usage of k8s-to-secretsmanager: